-Since the last report to these Committees, the NC NBS Program implemented screening for spinal muscular atrophy (SMA) and X-linked Adrenoleukodystrophy (X-ALD).
-This expansion was made possible using fees in the Newborn Screening Equipment Replacement and Acquisition Fund for the renovation of the SLPH facility, replacement of 6 tandem mass spectrometers (MS/MS) that reached end-of-life, installation of 2 new MS/MS instruments, installation of a new laboratory gas generation system to support 8 MS/MS instruments, replacement of 4 real-time PCR instruments, and upgrade of the existing information management system from version 9 to version 12.
+Since the last report to these Committees, the NC NBS Program implemented screening for Glycogen Storage Disease Type II (Pompe) and Mucopolysaccharidosis Type I (MPS-I).
+This expansion was made possible using fees in the Newborn Screening Equipment Replacement and Acquisition Fund for the renovation of the SLPH facility, replacement of 6 tandem mass spectrometers (MS/MS) that reached end-of-life, installation of 2 new MS/MS instruments, installation of a new laboratory gas generation system to support 8 MS/MS instruments, and upgrade of the existing information management system from version 9 to version 12.